-Time limit for making a decision on application
+Time limit for making a decision on applications for the Code

 2.8 Regulation 3(2) of the Electronic Communications and Wireless Telegraphy Regulations 20118 provides that, except in cases of expropriation, Ofcom must make its decision within 6 months of receiving the completed application.
 In other words, that time limit applies from the moment Ofcom receives an application that fully complies with the requirements described above.